vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

     * Now has tabs for entity properties. (#193)
     * **"Alpha"** property added to the **"Shape"** entity's editor. (#215)
     * **"renderWithZones"** property added to all entities. (#274, #369)
-* Crash Reporting
 * User Activity Logging separated from crash reporting functionality. (#257)
 * QML branding updates. (#277)
 * Gridchat is now muted by default. (#287)
 * Grabbable property on entities is now disabled by default. (#344)